 My parents insisted on a college education for me.
 As luck would have it, all the UCLA Business Department professors were teaching at CSUN to earn their PhDs while I was enrolled.
 Smartly, I switched from the English department to the new business department and earned my degree in business administration and marketing.
 It was the toughest 5 years of my life, but worth it.
 I can also share my business admin and marketing savvy with my more serious students who aspire to start their own art or piano careers.

 While helping my hubby, Barry Wehrli write our series of piano books, I learned on the job how to arrange music.
 The reason my hubby and I toiled for what seemed endlessly, to develop and publish our own piano books was because we wanted to make learning piano more comprehensive and engaging for our students and provide a vital teaching tool for fellow piano teachers.
 There just weren’t any fun and thorough books available, so we wrote our own.
 Click here for more information about our incredible piano books and materials.

 Sharing knowledge is my gardening.
 I love planting the seeds and seeing them grow in the community.
 Sharing my time with community organizations is like gardening on steroids.
-I’ve had the privilege of coordinating student art showcases and other volunteer activities with the Rotary Club.
-I also provide free art and piano lessons to CoachArt kids who are undergoing treatment for life threatening illnesses.
+I have the privilege of providing free art and piano lessons to CoachArt kids who are undergoing treatment for life threatening illnesses.
 As Arts & Education Committee Chair of the Greater Valley Glen Council, my committee has vetted and spent taxpayer dollars on arts and education programs for local schools, bringing live theater and other creative experiences to children who would otherwise never have had the exposure.

 I hope you enjoy perusing my website.

-When you’re ready to check out art classes or piano lessons at my studio, you may schedule a free consultation.
+When you’re ready to check out art classes or piano lessons at my studio, you are welcome to schedule a free consultation.

 Just email my talented office manager, Jessica Lee Sanders and she’ll book it.